 Join the network

-Any organization that already accepts electronic equipment for reuse or recycling or any organization that would like to serve as a collection site in King County, Washington can become a member of the Take it Back Network.
-Eligible organizations include:
+Any organization that would like to serve as a collection site in King County, Washington can become a member of the Take it Back Network if they are:

-- Retail stores that sell computers, office equipment, household electronics, and other products that are accepted by the Take it Back Network for recycling
+- Retail stores that sell computers, office equipment, household electronics, hardware, paint and supplies, and other products that are accepted by the Take it Back Network

-- Thrift stores, community groups and other non-profit organizations
+- Repair shops, thrift stores, community groups and other non-profit organizations

-To become a Take it Back Network member, organizations must have at least one facility located in King County where both businesses and residents can take their used products for recycling.
-Organizations that don't have a physical location in King County where residents and businesses can drop off their electronic equipment for recycling may provide pick up services.
-The pick up services must be available to both residents and businesses in King County at a reasonable fee.
+To become a Take it Back Network member, organizations must have at least one facility located in King County where both businesses and residents can take their unwanted products for recycling.
+Organizations that don't have a physical location in King County where residents and businesses can drop off their products, may provide pick up services.
+The pick-up services must be available to both residents and businesses in King County at a reasonable fee.
 Organizations must have been in business for at least one year, as demonstrated by a Master Business license, to be eligible to participate in the Take it Back Network.

 Members must sign an Agreement with the King County Solid Waste Division (SWD) that lists the materials the company will accept, the fees for service and relevant contact information.
 Take it Back Network members agree to the following provisions: